nsshah14/Publication-Management-System/README.md

 # csc540_project README
-## TODO
-* TODO: Try out the test demo data on our database(make sure that all information can be represented in the database.
-* TODO: Do Report Queries - Assigned Prashan
-* TODO: Do Distribution Queries - Assigned ???
-* TODO: Do Production Queries - Assigned ???
-* TODO: Do Editing and Publishing Queries - Assigned ???
-* TODO: Combine code and make sure there is not code issues from interaction between different peoples code.

 ## Thing to remember when adding to database:
 * When you add an order add a transaction detail for given order.